Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 The natural beauty of the lake is striking and the ancient towns that line it are beautiful and authentic in their own right.
 Amongst the rolling green hills and powerful tree topped mountain peaks sit these towns in valleys that are only accessible by boat.

 In Ohrid, the bright orange clay tiles on the roofs compliment winding narrow cobbles streets, almost Tudor like timber framed houses with protruding levels and some of the oldest almost hidden churches you are likely to ever see.
-All of the homes and buildings seem to be adorned with color, mainly in the form of flowers, and it all feels a little like you are stepping back in time here.

 It is said that there were once 365 churches in Ohrid, one for each day of the year.
 While not all of them have survived, in particular during the period of Ottoman Rule, the ones that do are of exceptional architectural importance and heritage.
 So much so that it was awarded UNESCO status on a cultural and natural level, one of only 28 places in the world to carry such a status as mentioned earlier.